 - Creating Support

 - My Account

-Rust College, one of the first Black institutions of higher education in Mississippi was founded on this date in 1866.
-It is one of over 100 Historically Black Colleges and Universities (HBCU) in America.
+Rust College, one of the first Black institutions of higher education in Mississippi, was founded on this date in 1866.
+It is among over 100 Historically Black Colleges and Universities (HBCUs) in America.

 In 1870, the school was chartered as Shaw University, honoring the Reverend S.O.
-Shaw, who made a gift of $10,000 to the new institution.
+Shaw, who gave $10,000 to the new institution.
 In 1882, the name was changed to Rust University, a tribute to Richard S. Rust of Cincinnati, OH, Secretary of the Freedman's Aid Society.
 In 1915, the title was changed to a more realistic name, Rust College.

 Rust College is the oldest of the 11 HBCUs related to the United Methodist Church, the second oldest private college in Mississippi, and one of the remaining five historically Black Colleges in America founded before 1867.